CharlesMangwa/react-native-simple-kit/README.md

 ```

 Flow is used to type check our JavaScript statically, make sure to use the same version as React Native!

+⚠️ Each time you add a new library to the project, don't forget to add its interface definitions if they exist (check here) like this: `flow-typed install foo@1.2.3` or just create it if they don't as follow: `flow-typed create-stub foo`.

 ##### Use